joshuaSweetkindSinger/table_io/README.md

 an initial input file into an altered, filtered version of the file in another format, with each processor in the chain ideally performing a single task.

-Every StreamProcessor object in a pipe, except for the final SinkFile object, must define an each() method that produces its output stream as a function of its input stream.
-The output stream is simply a Ruby enumeration, which is to say that the each() method must simply yield each element of its output in turn to the block associated with the call to each().

-The Reader and Writer classes defined in this project support piping via the pipe() method, and via the synonymous >> operator.
-See the examples in `examples/examples.rb`.

 All pipes must begin with a SourceFile object at their "left edge" and typically end with a SinkFile object at their "right edge".
 The SinkFile object is what commands the action.
 It has a run() method that triggers the pipe and begins pulling elements through it to be written to the SinkFile's output file.

-If you don't end your pipe with a SinkFile, then the return value of the chain of StreamProcessor objects you have created is just the rightmost StreamProcessor.
-Its each() method can be invoked to yield the elements of the pipe.

 ## Instantiable Classes